hyperspy/hyperspy/doc/user_guide/signal.rst

 HyperSpy supports the use of ragged array with the following conditions:

-- The signal must be explicitely define as being ``ragged``, either when creating the signal or by changing the ragged attribute of the signal
+- The signal must be explicitly defined as being ``ragged``, either when creating the signal or by changing the ragged attribute of the signal
 - The signal dimension is the variable length dimension of the array
 - The ``isig`` syntax is not supported